WaywardHayward/adt-auto-ingestor/README.md

   _ℹ️ The Azure Functiona App must run with a [Managed Identity](https://docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview "Find out more about Azure Managed Identities Here") which has Access to the Azure Digital Twins instance you are running against __and__ have the role "Azure Digital Twins Data Owner" as a minimum to run this function app._

+Trademarks This project may contain trademarks or logos for projects, products, or services.
+Authorized use of Microsoft trademarks or logos is subject to and must follow Microsoft’s Trademark & Brand Guidelines.
+Use of Microsoft trademarks or logos in modified versions of this project must not cause confusion or imply Microsoft sponsorship.
+Any use of third-party trademarks or logos are subject to those third-party’s policies.